9 IAM Best Practices That You Should Follow to Secure Your Enterprise (Infographic)

 One of the IAM best practices is to lock down the root user for day-to-day usage.

-Enterprises should follow the principle of least privilege, and if the privilege is given to the person, it should get properly managed.
+Organizations should follow the principle of least privilege, and if the privilege is given to the person, it should get properly managed.

-Enterprises should also assign a minimum permission level for achieving any particular duty or role and maintain complete monitoring and logging of such roles.
+Organizations should also assign a minimum permission level for achieving any particular duty or role and maintain complete monitoring and logging of such roles.

 #6.
 Routine Review & Removal of Orphan Accounts: